 In natural human dentistry, these homeopathic remedies are taking the place of cavity fillings.
 They’ll work to remineralize your dog’s teeth too.

 - Calcarea fluorica 6X

-Place one tablet of each of these two remedies in a small bowl of spring (not tap) water and give it to your dog every day for a month to strengthen teeth and bones and help prevent tooth decay.
+Place one tablet of each of these two remedies in a small bowl of spring water (not tap).
+You can then give the water to your dog every day for a month.
+This will help to strengthen teeth and bones and help prevent tooth decay.

 Do Regular Dental Checks At Home

 Check your dog’s mouth at least weekly.
 This helps you to catch any problem areas quickly so you can use these tips to help with any issues that come up.